osnatairy/Active-Probabilistic-Databases-SIGMOD-2023/README.md

 ```shell
 [git clone https://github.com/osnatairy/Active-Probabilistic-Databases-SIGMOD-2023.git
 ```
-Next, install the following packages that are used in our framework: [NumPy](https://numpy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html), [scikit-learn](https://scikit-learn.org/stable/install.html), and [boolean](https://pypi.org/project/boolean/).
+Next, please install the following packages that are used in our framework: [NumPy](https://numpy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html), [scikit-learn](https://scikit-learn.org/stable/install.html), and [boolean](https://pypi.org/project/boolean/).

 ## Getting Started
-The framework gets three parameters: algorithm, query, and size of repo.
+The framework gets three parameters: algorithm, query, and repository size.
 The values of the different parameters can be chosen from the following values:

 **algorithm:** RO_Algorithm, General_Algorithm, Q_Value_Algorithm
+This parameter defines the algorithm for choosing the next probe at each round.

 **query:** 'Q1','Q2','Q3','Q4','Q5','Q6','Q7','Q8'
+This parameter defines the query we want to run.
+An explanation of each query appears [here](https://github.com/osnatairy/Active-Probabilistic-Databases-SIGMOD-2023/blob/main/NELL%20Queries.pdf)

 **size_of_repos:** 80, 320, 1280, 5120
+This parameter defines the initial known probes in the repository.

 Next, you run: **python main.py algorithm query size_of_repo**, for example: